Frederick II, Holy Roman Emperor: Personality and religion

 Frederick was a religious sceptic to an extent unusual for his era.
-His papal enemies used it against him at every turn.
-Pope Innocent IV declared him preambulus Antichristi (predecessor of the Antichrist) on July 17, 1245.
+His papal enemies used this against him at every turn and accused him of claiming that Moses, Jesus, and Muhammad were the three greatest deceivers who ever lived in a long-rumoured book called the Treatise of the Three Impostors.
+The actual existence of this book is doubtful (and Frederick himself denied all knowledge of it), but its supposed sentiment seemed to align with Frederick's perceived religious skepticism and indifference to personal faith.
+Innocent IV declared him preambulus Antichristi (predecessor of the Antichrist) on July 17, 1245.
 As Frederick allegedly did not respect the privilegium potestatis of the Church, he was excommunicated.
-Frederick's religious unorthodoxy led to speculation that he was an atheist, though this is unlikely.
 His rationalistic mind took pleasure in the strictly logical character of Christian dogma.
-He was not, however, a champion of rationalism, nor had he any sympathy with the mystico-heretical movements of the time; in fact he joined in suppressing them.
-It was not the Church of the Middle Ages that he antagonized, but its representatives.
+For all that his naturalist and intellectual pursuits may have pointed towards empiricism, the emperor was not a champion of rationalism, nor had he any sympathy with the mystico-heretical movements of the time; in fact, he viewed them as dissidents against the state and he joined in suppressing them.
+It was not the Roman Church of the Middle Ages that he antagonized, but its representatives.
+This notwithstanding, Frederick seemed to be personally ambivalent to religion.
+Once, when riding through a field of grain, Frederick is reported to have mocked the Christian doctrine of transubstantiation, remarking to his companions, "How many Gods will be made from this corn in my lifetime?
+How long will this deception last?"
+The question of Frederick’s personal attitude to religion, whether he was a conventional Christian or privately more deistic, perhaps even atheistic, remains a persistent topic of debate.

-For his supposed "Epicureanism" (paganism), Frederick II is listed as a representative member of the sixth region of Dante's Inferno, that of the heretics, who are burned in tombs.
+For his supposed Epicureanism (paganism), Frederick II is listed as a representative member of the sixth region of Dante's Inferno, that of the heretics, who are burned in tombs.
+Contemporaries were both awed and scornful of Frederick's "orientalism" and defiance of the conventional bounds of morality.

-Worried by the independent rule the Muslim population developed since his departure in 1212, he deported the Muslim population of Sicily to Lucera on mainland Italy in 1220.
-In Lucera he assumed, surveillance was better in order to control them and the Muslims acknowledged that they were left with their religious freedom.
-He also enlisted some in the army and six hundred as his personal bodyguards because, as Muslim soldiers, they had the advantage of immunity from papal excommunication.